Pledge $5.00 or more

 Now is the time for a detailed and honest analysis on basic income — the interest and momentum is growing around the world.
 There is increasing support from policymakers and ongoing debates about implementing pilot projects, which means we want to release this film as soon as possible.

 Why crowdfund through Kreytor?

 We have been working on this documentary for several years now and conducted our first interview and fact finding on 2013.
-We are advancing the production with an aim to complete it this year.
+We are advancing the production with an aim to accelerate its completion.
 The interviews are done but more footage and post-production works needs to be done.
-Your help will help us complete this project sooner rather than later.
+Your help will allow us to complete this project sooner rather than later.

 2017-05-03 Video clip of interview with Hon.
 Hugh Segal, Former Conservative Senator, Master of Massey College (University of Toronto), Special Advisor for Ontario's Basic Income Pilot.